 Portreath Harbour is possibly one of Cornwall’s earliest industrial ports.
 The first quay here was built in 1713.
 Construction of the harbour of today was commenced in 1760, in 1846 the inner basin was constructed along with the New Dock in the 1860’s.

-Once a main port servicing the local mines, copper ore mined in the Gwennap area was shipped from here to Swansea in Wales for smelting.
-On the return trip the ships would bring much needed coal to power the Steam engines draining the mines.
-As the workings got deeper the engines were bigger and the demand for coal always increased.
+This was once a main port servicing the local mines, copper ore mined in the Gwennap, Redruth and Camborne areas was shipped from here to Swansea in Wales for smelting.
+On the return trip the ships would bring much needed coal to power the steam engines which kept the mines drained of water.
+As mine the workings got deeper the engines were bigger so the demand for coal always increased.

 For more information about Portreath follow this link www.portreath-harbour.org